Chemistry Major and Minor

 About 70% of our students present their work at meetings and 20% appear as a co-author on a peer-reviewed publication.

-Schafsnitz presented a poster on her summer research experience during the 12th Annual Undergraduate Science Research Symposium.
+Berry presented a poster on her summer research at the 13th Annual Undergraduate Summer Research Symposium.

 Trained as scientific thinkers and problem solvers, students graduate from our program prepared for careers in chemistry, biochemistry, engineering, medicine, law, business, and primary and secondary education, as well as many other fields.